 From the intersection of routes 30 and 28N in Long Lake, head northwest on NY-30 N toward School Road for 7.1 miles.
 Turn left onto Circle Road for 3.0 miles, then turn left onto Sabattis Rd for 1.3 miles, where there is a left turn for 0.2 miles.
 Then turn right onto William C Whitney Headquarters Road, keep to the left, and destination will be on the left some 800 feet later.

 This is an easy Adirondack trail system which totals 13.5 miles.
+The William C. Whitney and Round Lake Wildernesses are both in this general area, separated only by Sabattis Circle Road.
 These two wilderness areas are flatter than much of the Adirondacks, with low rolling hills and abundant bodies of water.
 Many of the routes were originally old logging roads, so the trails are broad and easy to follow.
 Burn Road is the main access trail to viewpoints and campsites along the north shore of Little Tupper Lake.

 The Whitney Wilderness has two large lakes which can be reached via the trails.
 Little Tupper Lake has two trails which border the north and south shores.
 Stony Pond Trail and Lilypad Pond Trail.
 Rock Pond can be reached via a connector with Lilypad Pond Trail.

 The Round Lake Wilderness is dominated by Round Lake, which has water access from Circle Road, but no trails.

 The Whitney Wilderness is a paddler's paradise, with plentiful carries from the trailheads and many connected water bodies.
 Motorized boats are not allowed, and there are no hard surface launches.